 The Industrial Chemicals Act 2019 establishes AICIS as the regulatory Scheme for the importation and manufacture (introduction) of industrial chemicals in Australia.
-The Scheme is administered by the Executive Director supported by staff within the Australian Government Department of Health and Aged Care.
-The Department of Climate Change, Energy, Environment and Water (DCCEEW) completes the environmental component of AICIS assessments and evaluations under a service-level agreement with AICIS.
+The Scheme is administered by the Executive Director supported by staff within the Australian Government Department of Health, Disability and Ageing.
+The Department of Climate Change, Energy, the Environment and Water (DCCEEW) completes the environmental component of AICIS assessments and evaluations under a service-level agreement with AICIS.